joaofl/noc/README.md

 To set it up, place the module inside the **src** dir of ns-3, install lib-armadillo, configure ns-3 and build it.
 Check the input parameters to run the example.
 Tested in version 3.18 of ns-3.
 Helpers and Testers not implemented yet.

+Dependencies of the GUI (you need to install them before executing the user interface):
+- python-OpenCV
+- python-numpy
+- python-mathplotlib
+- python-joblib

 Authors:
 João Loureiro